 The first CD is called What Makes Leaders, and in this presentation I talked about stories that highlighted what I felt leadership is all about.
 The second CD is called Communications/Nine Direct Management Points, and it obviously begins with my talking about the art of having good leadership communication skills, followed by nine points I feel are needed in order to be a good leader, with stories of course.
 If there’s anything I think I’m pretty good at, it’s telling a story.

 The one thing you should never do when you live in the Syracuse, NY area is schedule anything of importance in either January or February, unless it has something to do with winter.
-It’s not that people won’t come, but they have to have the ability to come.
+It’s not that people won’t come if they can; it’s whether they have the ability to come.

 What didn’t help me out was the weather.
-The first week it was 15 below zero (that’s Fahrenheit; -26C) and snowing pretty badly.
+The first week it was 15 below zero (that’s Fahrenheit; -26C) and snowing heavily.
 It had been snowing fairly heavy for 3 days already, and this would be the final night for this particular storm, though it wouldn’t be the final night of snow during a period where it showed 44 days in a row (you read that right).

 My friend Kelvin said he was surprised that not only could I get up in front of a group and give a full presentation, but I did it without notes, as I memorized my topics and the general gist of what I wanted to speak on, then just went at it.
 As a professional speaker, I pride myself on rehearsing so that I’ll come in on time; after all, money is time, right?
 And I generally got positive feedback from the folks who showed up, which was nice.
 Actually, I got positive feedback from everyone, even the one guy who wanted to debate me on the concept of whether leaders were born or not.
 But he was a good guy just the same.

-See, all these products I’ve created, and I have two more that you can look at on my business products page, if you so choose to do.
+If you want to take a look at all the products I’ve created you can look at them on my business products page.
 I hope you will; enjoy!